anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### Electing stewards

-Once the decision has been made on whether to elect (or remove) the intended Steward, the established address corresponding to the multisig is added to (removed from) the `PGF` internal address.
+Once the decision has been made on whether to elect (or remove) the intended steward, the established address corresponding to the multisig is added to (removed from) the `PGF` internal address.

 ### Example